vmagnin/forsynth/README.md

 * You can use as many stereo tracks as you need.
 The track 0 is used for the final mix and some algorithms also use it as an auxilliary track.
 Do you know The Beatles used a 8 tracks tape recorder the first time in August 1968 to record *Hey Jude*?
 The second song was *Dear Prudence*.
 * Basic music theory elements (scales, circle of fifths, chords...).
 * Various signals and Karplus-Strong algorithms (guitar and drums).
-* An ADSR envelope generator.
+* Envelopes generators: ADSR, fade in, fade out.
 * Some audio effects: delay, fuzz, tremolo, reverse and autopan.
 * Various examples.
 * You just need a modern Fortran compiler and a media player, whatever your OS.